webqit/webqit-community.docs/oohtml/the-state-api/README.md

 This specification defines proposed native primitives for implementing state and observability for modern "reactive" applications.
 These low-level APIs offer a baseline on which any design pattern, custom tooling or other high-level abstractions could be laid.

-> OOHTML is [being proposed as a native browser technology](https://discourse.wicg.io/t/proposal-chtml/4716) but currently available through a polyfill.
+> OOHTML is [being proposed as a native browser technology](https://discourse.wicg.io/t/proposal-chtml/4716) while currently available through a polyfill.
 Be sure to check the [Polyfill Support](#polyfill-support) section below for the features on this page.

 ## Document-Level State
 Document-level state represents the global state of an application.
 This specification introduces a new `.state` property to the document object for managing document-wide state.

-+ **document.state: Object** - This *readonly* property is a property-transparent state object; its properties are written and read as-is, as with regular JavaScript objects.
++ **document.state: Object** - This *readonly* property is an object whose properties are written to and read as-is, as with regular JavaScript objects.

     ```js
     // Assign properties